Published Jul 19, 2022

 As a reminder, the Federal Medicare Program consists of Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).
 These are referred to as Original Medicare and each Medicare Part is responsible for different healthcare services.

-Medicare Part A covers inpatient healthcare services while Medicare Part B covers outpatient healthcare services.
+Medicare Part A covers inpatient healthcare services while Medicare Part B covers outpatient care.
 These do not provide coverage for prescription drugs, however.
-Medicare patients would need to enroll in a Medicare drug plan, known as Medicare Part D, to obtain coverage for prescription medications.
+Medicare patients would need to enroll in a Medicare drug plan, known as Medicare Part D, to obtain coverage for prescribed medications.

-Original Medicare coverage does not cover routine dermatology visits, cosmetic services, or cosmetic surgery.
+Original Medicare coverage does not cover routine dermatology visits, cosmetic services for cosmetic purposes, or cosmetic surgery.

 Dermatology Services Medicare Covers